dgc-cgn/CAS-Digital-Trust/scheme/profiles/digital-trust-main-scope.md

 ## Digital Trust Conformity Assessment Scheme

-The Digital Trust conformity assessment scheme is intended to facilitate trust interoperablity in the digital world - or digital trust interoperabilty - as described in the previous section.
+The Digital Trust conformity assessment scheme is intended to facilitate trust interoperability in the digital world - or digital trust interoperability - as described in the previous section.
 To achieve this, the conformity assessment scheme incorporates certification sub-scopes and specializations that fit under a single umbrella - digital trust.

 * For suppliers, the digital trust scheme can be used to showcase their compliance to one or more recognized standards, certifications, accreditations, audit programs, and best practices.